desmid/mview/README.md

 ##### Site administrator for multiple users

-You can use the `install.pl' script as above, or install manually:
+You can use the installer method above, or install manually:

+If installing manually, you unpack the archive and edit the MView program by hand, then add its folder to `PATH'.

 1. Save the archive to your software area, for example, `C:\Program Files', then uncompress and extract it (using an archiver like WinZip or 7-Zip, as here):

-        7z x mview-1.66.1.tar.gz
+        7z x mview-1.66.1.tar.bz2
         7z x mview-1.66.1.tar

    This creates a sub-folder called `mview-1.66.1' containing all the files.